grafana/grafana/docs/sources/alerting/fundamentals/notifications/_index.md

 ## Silences

-You can use [silences][silences-page] to mute notifications from one or more firing rules.
+You can use [silences](https://grafana.com/docs/grafana/latest/alerting/manage-notifications/create-silence/) to mute notifications from one or more firing rules.
 Silences do not stop alerts from firing or being resolved, or hide firing alerts in the user interface.
 A silence lasts as long as its duration, which can be configured in minutes, hours, days, months, or years.

 {{% docs/reference %}}
 [notification-policies]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/alerting/fundamentals/notifications/notification-policies"